How Much Do Concrete Footings Cost in 2025?

 Budgeting for Concrete Footings

-• Book ahead for installation: Summer tends to be the busiest construction season, so local labor costs may be higher.
-Book your installation early, and consider booking in spring or fall when contractors are less busy (although rainy weather and cold ground can increase labor time, so it’s always best to book according to your climate).
+Book ahead for installation: Summer tends to be the busiest construction season, so local labor costs may be higher.
+Book your installation early, and consider spring or fall when contractors are less busy (though weather can affect timing).

-• Invest in good footings: Replacing footings once the foundation is poured is expensive.
-If possible, opt for wider, sturdier footings from the beginning to minimize the risk of foundation damage or repairs.
+Invest in good footings: Replacing footings once the foundation is poured is expensive, with costs starting at $1,500 and potentially exceeding $12,000 for large replacement jobs.
+If possible, opt for wider, sturdier footings from the beginning to minimize repair risks.

-• Contact multiple pros: Reach out to several foundation repair professionals in your area and compare quotes for labor and materials.
+Contact multiple pros: Reach out to several local foundation installation pros in your area and compare quotes for labor and materials.

 How HomeAdvisor Gets Its Cost Data